-That said, while GPA and standardized test scores are important, and while most medical programs utilize "holistic review" these days (whereby applicants are evaluated based on a wealth of qualities and competencies - including, but not limited to, quantitative data, volunteering and extracurriculars, leadership positions, research, etc.), DO programs often put a good deal of weight on the non-numerical aspects of each applicant's file, including community involvement, motivations for studying medicine, and letters of recommendation.
+That said, while and standardized test scores are important, most medical programs utilize a "holistic review" of candidates.
+This means that applicants are evaluated based on a wealth of qualities and competencies including, but not limited to, quantitative data, volunteering and , leadership positions, research, etc. DO programs often put a good deal of weight on the non-numerical aspects of each applicant's file, including community involvement, motivations for studying medicine, and medical school recommendation letters.
 Because osteopathic medicine is not just a mode of practice, but a philosophical principle, it is critical that you are able to demonstrate that you are a "good fit" for such programs, on both an academic and personal level.

 Just as the AAMC has certain core qualities expected of future medical professionals, so does the AACOM.
-Osteopathic medical schools want students who are well-rounded with strong communication and interpersonal skills, and applicants are encouraged to volunteer in and serve their communities, as many DO's encourage community-based approaches to medicine, and consider the impact of social and environmental factors on an individual's health and well-being.
+Osteopathic medical schools want students who are well-rounded with strong communication and interpersonal skills, and applicants are encouraged to volunteer in and serve their communities, as DO principles encourage community-based approaches to medicine and consider the impact of social and environmental factors on an individual's health and well-being.
 Applicants are encouraged to participate in a variety of extracurriculars, to take on leadership positions, and to acquire some clinical experience, similar to applicants to allopathic programs.
 As well, some knowledge of osteopathic medicine, a specific motivation to pursue osteopathic medicine, and experience shadowing a DO are all looked on favorably.
-As well, many DO programs actively recruit traditionally under-represented minority students and non-traditional applicants, and many schools have a proven record of acknowledging the potential of such candidates and fostering their development.
+As well, many DO programs actively recruit traditionally under-represented minority students and , and many schools have a proven record of acknowledging the potential of such candidates and fostering their development.

 Finally, note that some – but not all – schools and colleges of osteopathic medicine will accept international students.
 Each school or college has its own set of policies, restrictions, and requirements for international applicants, so there is no standard, overriding norm with regard to admission of non-U.S. citizens and temporary residents.
 If you intend to apply as an international student, you must carefully review each school’s policies before applying.